 “What is meant by not casting off the conditioned?
 It means not forgetting great compassion, not renouncing great pity; giving profound expression to the mind of comprehensive wisdom and never forgetting it; teaching and converting living beings without ever wearying; being constantly mindful of the four methods of winning people and applying them in season; guarding and upholding the orthodox Dharma without thought for life or limb.
 It means to work tirelessly to plant the roots of goodness; to keep the will at all times fixed on expedient means and the transfer of merit to others; to seek the truth without ever slacking, to preach the truth without ever stinting.
 It means diligently making offerings to the Buddhas; intentionally entering the realm of birth and death with no feelings of fear; facing all types of honor or disgrace without thought of joy or sadness; not viewing with contempt those who have yet to learn and respecting the learned as though they were the Buddha himself.
 It means arousing correct thoughts in those sunk in earthly desires, but without unduly prizing one’s own desire to be free of passion.
 One should not cling to one’s own desire [for emancipation], but instead applaud others’ desire [for emancipation].

-“It means looking on meditative states [dhyana or samadhi] as though they were a form of hell, but on the realm of birth and death as though contemplating a garden.
+“It means looking on the form and the formless realms as though they were one of the hells and on the realm of birth and death as though contemplating a garden.
 It means viewing those who come seeking instruction with thoughts of how one may be a good teacher.
 It means renouncing things and [instead] thinking about how to acquire comprehensive wisdom.
 It means seeing those who violate the precepts and rousing thoughts of how to save them.